-1.03.03: Is there a documented corrective action procedure that describes the required processes for handling non-conformances affecting food safety?
+1.03.03: Is there a documented corrective action procedure that describes the basic requirements for handling all non-conformances affecting food safety?

-Total compliance (5 points): The corrective action procedure should outline how the operation manages corrective actions including preventative actions and follow-up validation to ensure corrective action taken has solved the problem.
-Records of the corrective action activities and their follow-up should be kept on file (omission of corrective actions is scored under specific questions in later modules).
+Total compliance (5 points): There should be a documented corrective action procedure that outlines how the company manages corrective actions including preventative actions and follow-up validation to ensure corrective action taken has solved the problem.
+Specific corrective action procedures and records are assessed in each module.
+The procedure should require that records of the corrective action activities and their follow-up are completed using the same format with the required information (see below) detailed.

 Corrective action procedure should include:

-- the review of the non-conformance - the determination of the cause(s) - the establishment of an action plan to address such non-conformances and prevent future occurrences (preventive action plan) - the implementation of corrective actions and preventive actions - the follow-up validation to ensure actions taken have solved the problem
+- the review of the non-conformance - the determination of the cause(s) - the establishment of an action plan to address such non-conformances and prevent future occurrences (preventive action plan) - the implementation of corrective actions and preventive actions - the follow-up validation to ensure actions taken have solved the problem (e.g. root cause summary, evidence of the solution)